 What lines and lure you plane to use?

 If the line that you plan to use has the capacity of 10 Lbs and light lures, spinning reels are best.
 They provide the correct amount of flex and give to prevent the line from breaking.
 For heavy lines and lures, the baitcasting reels are best.

 If you are a beginner and want a no-fuss gear, spinning reels are best.
 You can set up your rig in less than a minute and start fishing.
 A baitcaster is considered as an advanced reel.
 It needs plenty of practice to start casting properly.

-Read Also: How To Properly Set Up A Baitcast Reel?
+Must Read This Article: How To Properly Set Up A Baitcast Reel?

 Is accuracy an important consideration?

 Usually, when fishing in waters with a lot of vegetation or tangled roots, accuracy is important.
 Otherwise, you will end up with your line getting in the vegetation.
 In such a scenario, the baitcasting reel comes into its own.
 It affords a degree of control and accuracy that the spinning reel cannot give.
 It allows you to cast with pinpoint accuracy if you are a proficient angler.

 Is it easy to maintain?

 Luckily, maintenance for different types of reels is not a lot of work.
 But if you want your reels to last long, you need to follow a periodic maintenance schedule.
 The reel must be disassembled and cleaned with the recommended cleaning solution.

 Then the gears and the bearings need to be lubricated and then reassembled.
 Since spinning reels have lesser parts, they are easier to maintain than the baitcasting reels.
 Baitcasting reels take more time to perform maintenance as they are more complex.